-- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; - 2.
-An informational group interview with the Dental Admissions Committee is required; - Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment; - 4.
+- A course in high school science (biology or chemistry), or the equivalent, must have been completed with a minimum grade of "C"; An informational organization with the Dental Administration of the science of the scienc - 2.
+An informational group interview with the Dental Admissions Committee is required; - 3.
+Observe professional practices in a dental office for a period of not less than twenty hours prior to first-time enrollment; - 4.
 Be in good physical and mental health in order to qualify for the program.